 Two Colby students spent the summer of 2023 monitoring loons while interning with the Belgrade Lakes Association's Loon Preservation Project.

-For 2021, your Belgrade Lakes Association is now into their third year of their Loon Preservation Project with renowned expert Lee Attix of Loon Conservation Associates.
+For 2022, your Belgrade Lakes Association is now into their fourth year of their Loon Preservation Project with renowned expert Lee Attix of Loon Conservation Associates.
 We continue to solicit funding to conduct a common loon (Gavia immer) study on both Great and Long Ponds to develop a comprehensive plan in order to support and grow the loon population in a sustainable manner.
 With this plan, we will be better prepared to establish and maintain nesting areas that are sensible and well-protected.